-Although Spirit & Life Seminary is unaccredited, it has received certification from the Association for Hispanic Theological Education (AETH).
+The Ministry & Theological Studies program has received certification from the Association for Hispanic Theological Education (AETH).
 The Certification that AETH grants is recognized by the Association of Theological Schools.
-This Certification recognizes that Spirit & Life Seminary's Ministry and Theological Studies program meets the expectations of equivalence of studies at the university baccalaureate level and indicates compliance with educational and institutional standards.
+This Certification recognizes that Spirit & Life Seminary's Certificate in Ministry and Theological Studies program meets the expectations of equivalence of studies at the university baccalaureate level and indicates compliance with educational and institutional standards.
 The certificate warranties the relevance and top quality of the programs offered by the educational entities.